homermultitext/hmt-textmodel/docs/index.md

 ## Why

-"Digital reading" does not simply mean display a digital document for human readers.
+"Digital reading" does not simply mean displaying a digital document for human readers.
 It means that a machine can unambiguously parse a text into units with specified semantics.

 `hmt-textmodel` allows you to do this with the digital editions of the HMT project digitally.